 We, GS&Co. and our or their respective affiliates regularly provide a wide range of financial services, including financial advisory, investment advisory and transactional services to a substantial and diversified client base.
-As such, we each may act as an investor, investment banker, research provider, investment manager, investment advisor, market maker, trader, prime broker or lender.
-In those and other capacities, we, GS&Co. and/or our or their respective affiliates purchase, sell or hold a broad array of investments, actively trade securities (including the notes or other securities that we have issued), the reference asset constituent stocks, derivatives, loans, credit default swaps, indices, baskets and other financial instruments and products for our or their own respective accounts of for the accounts of our or their respective customers, and we will have other direct or indirect interests, in those securities and in other markets that may not be consistent with your interests and may adversely affect the level of the reference asset and/or the value of the notes.
-You should assume that we or they will, a present or in the future, provide such services or otherwise engage in transactions with, among others, us and the issuers of the reference asset constituent stocks or the sponsor, or transact in securities or instruments or with parties that are directly or indirectly related to these entities.
+As such, we each may act as an investor, investment banker, research provider, investment manager, investment advisory, market maker, trader, prime broker or lender.
+In those and other capacities, we, GS&Co. and/or our or their respective affiliates purchase, sell or hold a broad array of investments, actively trade securities (including the notes or other securities that we have issued), the reference asset constituent stocks, derivatives, loans, credit default swaps, indices, baskets and other financial instruments and products for our or their own respective accounts or for the accounts of our or their respective customers, and we will have other direct or indirect interests, in those securities and in other markets that may not be consistent with your interests and may adversely affect the level of the reference asset and/or the value of the notes.
+You should assume that we or they will, at present or in the future, provide such services or otherwise engage in transactions with, among others, us and the issuers of the reference asset constituent stocks or the sponsor, or transact in securities or instruments or with parties that are directly or indirectly related to these entities.
 These services could include making loans to or equity investments in those companies, providing financial advisory or other investment banking services, or issuing research reports.
-Any of these financial market activities may, individually or in the aggregate, have an adverse effect on the level of the reference asset and the market for your notes, and you should expect that our interests and those of GS&Co. and/or our or their respective affiliates, clients or counterparties, will at times be adverse to those of investors in the notes.
+Any of these financial market activities may, individually or in the aggregate, have an adverse effect on the level of the reference asset and the market for your notes, and you should expect that our interests and those of GS&Co. and/o our or their respective affiliates, clients or counterparties, will at times be adverse to those of investors in the notes.

-You should expect that we, GS&Co. and our or their respective affiliates, in providing these services, engaging in such transactions, or acting for our or their own respective accounts, may take actions that have direct or indirect effects on the notes or other securities that we may issue, the reference asset constituent stocks or other securities or instruments similar to or linked to the foregoing, and that such actions could be adverse to the interests of investors in the notes.
-In addition in connection with these activities, certain personnel within us, GS&Co. or our or their respective affiliates may have access to confidential material non-public information about these parties that would not be disclosed to investors in the notes.
+You should expect that we, GS&Co. and our or their respective affiliates, in providing these services, engaging in such transactions, or acting for our or their own respective accounts, may take actions that have direct or indirect effects on the notes or other securities that we may issue, the reference asset constituent stocks or other securities that we may issue, the reference asset constituent stocks or other securities that we may issue, the reference asset constituent stocks or other securities that we may issue, the reference asset constituent stocks or other securities that we may issue, the reference asset constituent stocks or other securities that we may issue, the reference asset constituent stocks or other securities that we may issue, the reference asset constituent stocks or other securities that we may issue, the reference asset constituent stocks or other securities that we may issue as the reference asset constituent stocks or other securities.

+securities or instruments similar to or linked to the foregoing, and that such actions could be adverse to the interests of investors in the notes.
+In addition, in connection with these activities, certain personnel within us, GS&Co. or our or their respective affiliates may have access to confidential material non-public information about these parties that would not be disclosed to investors in the notes.